-A person finds him/herself (his/her own identity) in communication with fellow persons.
-Inadequate communication in our time (e.g., the generation gap) means inadequate identity acquisition by youth, a world without certainty and foothold, and the events of discovering self and purpose which miscarry.
+A person finds himself (his own identity) in communication with fellow persons.
+Inadequate communication in our time (e.g., the generation gap) means inadequate identity acquisition by youths, a world without certainty and foothold and the events of discovering self and purpose that miscarry.

-Factors such as changes in the family, the school and in society, inadequate educative accompaniment with identity acquisition, massification, contact inflation, authority crisis, a vacuum in beliefs, alienation, norm crisis, etc. impede the adequate realization of the essences of identity acquisition (confidence, communication, identification, self-image, discovery of sense, etc.) and lead to identity acquisition (identity crisis) by youth which, for them in their personal lives, mean they are without identity in drifting about and searching life that they never possess a fundamental confidence about it, inadequately communicate with their fellow persons and fall into loneliness, their existence is experienced as senseless and their achievements in life are influenced.
+Factors such as changes in the family, the school and in society, inadequate educative accompaniment with identity acquisition, massification, contact inflation, authority crisis, a vacuum in beliefs, alienation, norm crisis, etc. impede the adequate realization of the essences of identity acquisition (confidence, communication, identification, self-image, discovery of sense, etc.) and lead to identity acquisition (identity crisis) by youths, that for them in their personal lives mean they are without identity in drifting about and searching life that they never possess a fundamental confidence about it, inadequately communicate with their fellow persons and fall into loneliness, their existence is experienced as senseless and their achievements in life are influenced.